Natsec/flawless-hedgehog/README.md

 ### [XSS](https://www.owasp.org/index.php/Cross-site_Scripting_(XSS)), [XST](https://www.owasp.org/index.php/Cross_Site_Tracing), [Clickjacking](https://www.owasp.org/index.php/Clickjacking):
 - Add 'HttpOnly' and 'Secure' flags to all cookies emitted by the server
 - Add header X-XSS-Protection to make browsers not load a page if a XSS attack is detected
-- Disable Trace method
+- Disable TRACE method
 - Enable X-Frame-Options header and only allow iframes loading from the website domain

 ### DDoS (Slowloris):
-- Decrease the Timeout setting from 300 to 60 seconds
+- Reduce the impact of a Slowloris distributed denial of service by decreasing the Timeout value from 300 to 40 seconds

 ## Usage